Mary Immaculate Church, Annerley: Sisters of St Joseph

 In January 1920, the Sisters of Saint Joseph took over the Convent and school.
 They also participated in the establishment Our Lady's College Annerley in 1964 initially with 78 pupils.
 The sisters also assisted in the parish by preparing children for the sacraments and teaching catechism.
 The sisters also worked with children from the School for the Deaf and Dumb at Dutton Park.

 The Sisters established a Mary Mackillop Centre in 1995 within their convent.
 An average of 9000 people attended each year and were able to view relics, paintings and audio recordings.
 Local parishioners assisted as tour guides.
 The Sisters closed the centre in 2014.

 Whilst working at the ANZ Bank Brisbane in 1968, parishioner Des Skelly who was also educated by the Sisters of St Joseph as a child in Crows Nest located the specimen signature of Saint Mary Mackillop inside a banking book which she had signed.
 The paperwork which was dated 5 July 1878 was completed by her to open a banking account for the first Josephite House in Queensland.
 The entry read: "1878 ---July 5 (862) MARY MACKILLOP – Superior General of the Order of St. Joseph, Kensingtion, Adelaide."

 Des Skelly arranged for the entry to be framed and presented to the Sisters at Nundah, Brisbane.
 It is now located at the St Mary Mackillop Museum at Mount Street, Sydney.
 The sisters vacated the convent and handed it over to the priests and brothers of the Brisbane Oratory in Formation in 2014.

 Catholic Enquiry Group

 This group is for adults who wish to enquire and/or prepare to be received into the Church and become Catholic and Catholics who wish to reconnect with their faith.

 The Brisbane Oratory in Formation

 The Brisbane Oratory in Formation is the first Australian Congregation of the Oratory of St. Philip Neri.

 The Brisbane Oratory in Formation consists of a community of priests, and brothers who are in training for the priesthood, from all over Australia who have come together under the patronage of Our Lady, Saint Philip Neri, Saint John Henry Newman and Blessed Pier Giorgio Frassati.

 'Oratory House' is home to the priests and brothers of the Brisbane Oratory in Formation.
 It is situated near the rear of the church on Ferndale Street and was originally built in 1970 as a convent for the Sisters of Saint Joseph until they vacated in 2014.

+The Oratory holds an annual fundraising dinner to raise funds for the education of seminarians.